Excyto/PixLeZ/Readme.md

 1. You can manipulate the effect with setting different attributes during runtime.
 As example `/set/color/AA0011` or `/set/time/0.001`
 1. Select an other effect during runtime with `/select/effect/16`

-## PixLeZ-Desktop

-> Path: `./PixLeZ_Desktop`

-PixLeZ-Desktop is developed for easy controlling the pixels via windows desktop.
-It is developed in `C#` with Visual Studio.
-The main use of this programm is to debug and test the application.

-Use PixLeZ-Application developed with `flutter` instead of PixLeZ_Desktop for a better user experience.

 ## PixLeZ-Application

 > Path: `./PixLeZ_Application`